-- Aspose.Words try to find a font on the file system with an exact font name match.
+- Aspose.Words tries to find a font on the file system with an exact font name match.

-- Next, Aspose.Words try to find the required font among the fonts embedded in the original document.
+- Next, Aspose.Words tries to find the required font among the fonts embedded in the original document.
 Some document formats such as DOCX can contain embedded fonts.

-Finally, if Aspose.Words cannot find any fonts on the file system, it renders the document using the free Gentium font that is embedded into the Aspose.Words assembly.
+- Finally, if Aspose.Words cannot find any fonts on the file system, it renders the document using the free Fanwood font that is embedded into the Aspose.Words assembly.

 In Aspose.Words there are two different mechanisms - font substitution and font fallback.
-Font substitution is used when font specified in the document couldn't be found among the font sources.
-It is described in above section.
+Font substitution is used when the font specified in the document couldn't be found among the font sources as described in the above section.

-Font fallback is used when font is resolved but it doesn't contain a specific character.
-In this case Aspose.Words tries to use one of the fallback fonts for the character.
+Font fallback is used when the font is resolved but it doesn't contain a specific character.
+In this case, Aspose.Words tries to use one of the fallback fonts for the character.
 The list of fallback fonts is predefined for each Unicode range.
-Currently for number of ranges Aspose.Words uses only "Arial Unicode MS" font.
-If there are no fallback fonts available then character is rendered as a missing glyph from the original font.
+Currently for a number of ranges Aspose.Words uses only "Arial Unicode MS" font.
+If there are no fallback fonts available then the character is rendered as a missing glyph from the original font.

-Aspose.Words attempt to find TrueType fonts on the file system automatically.
-Most of the time you can rely on the default behavior of Aspose.Words to find TrueType fonts, but sometimes you need to specify your own folders with TrueType fonts.
-Where Aspose.Words look for fonts and how to specify your own font locations is explained in the How to Specify True Type Fonts Location topic.
+Aspose.Words attempts to find TrueType fonts on the file system automatically.
+Most of the times you can rely on the default behavior of Aspose.Words to find TrueType fonts, but sometimes you need to specify your own folders with TrueType fonts.
+Where Aspose.Words looks for fonts and how to specify your own font locations is explained in the How to Specify True Type Fonts Location topic.

 Typical Font-Related Problems and Solutions